 Still, this is an industry ETF to buy for tech investors.
 PSJ’s underlying index uses a unique methodology that “is designed to provide capital appreciation by thoroughly evaluating companies based on a variety of investment merit criteria, including: price momentum, earnings momentum, quality, management action, and value,” according to Invesco.

-Here are three factors making PSJ an ETF to buy: 1) over the past three years the fund has trounced broader technology ETFs and the Nasdaq-100 Index 2) PSJ has a five-star Morningstar rating 3) the return on equity of PSJ’s components is a stellar 36.61%.
+Here are two factors making PSJ an ETF to buy: 1) over the three years that ended in June, the fund has trounced broader technology ETFs and the Nasdaq-100 Index 2) PSJ has a five-star Morningstar rating.

 ProShares S&P MidCap 400 Dividend Aristocrats ETF (REGL)